Blog

 Without the extended scope

-Use case: An access token (shown in red in the image below) was generated from an authorization code on April 15.
-The access code is valid for eight hours; the refresh token (green) is valid for 30 days (its lifetime ends on May 15).
+Use case: On May 15, an access token (shown in green in the image below) was generated from an authorization code.
+The access code is valid for eight hours, while the refresh token (green) is valid for 30 days (its lifetime ends on June 15).

-If you request a new access token using the refresh token on May 15, the new access token will be valid for eight hours, and the refresh token lifetime will still end on May 15.
-On May 16 the refresh token will expire, and you will need to generate a fresh access token from a new authorization code; hence the user will need to log in.
+If you request a new access token using the refresh token on May 25, the new access token will be valid for eight hours, and the refresh token lifetime will still end on June 15.
+On June 16, the refresh token will expire, and you will need to generate a fresh access token from a new authorization code; hence, the user will need to log in.

 With the extended scope